-The information in this fact sheet was developed jointly by NMDP and the Chronic Graft Versus Host Disease Consortium.
+The information in this fact sheet was developed jointly by Be The Match and the Chronic Graft Versus Host Disease Consortium.

-If you lose weight because of GVHD of the stomach or intestines, you may need food through an intravenous line (IV) or feeding tube.
+- If your pancreas isn't working, your doctor may give you enzymes.
+Enzymes are substances that help you digest food, particularly fats and oils.
+If you don't have enough enzymes, you may have gas, bloating, pain, oily and smelly stools and weight loss.
+One example of this treatment is a pill called Creon[®]. - If you lose weight because of GVHD of the stomach or intestines, you may need food through an intravenous line (IV) or feeding tube.
 You may heal more slowly and have a higher risk of infection if you aren't able to eat enough.